 How to make Baked Pakistani Seekh Kabob

 Though these are baked, I like to pan-sear them after baking.
 You could also use a skillet grill.
 This gives them that irresistible extra oomph and color.

 Tea for Turmeric Tips on how to make Baked Pakistani Seekh Kabobs

 For this recipe, I recommend using regular ground beef (not lean).
 This will help your kabobs stay tender and moist because of the extra fat.

-I don’t know if it’s “normal” to rinse your meat (some say it’s unsafe), but I always give my meat a little rinse.
+I don’t know if it’s “normal” to rinse your meat (some say it’s unsafe), but I sometimes give my meat a little rinse if I think it needs it.
 I’ve tried making these kabobs without rinsing the beef, and it makes them easier to handle.
 I’d say if you normally rinse your meat, then go for it.
 Just don’t overdo the rinsing and make sure to squeeze out any excess water.

 High five!
 I didn’t have skewers either.
 I just used chopsticks to shape them.
 Shaping them can be tricky at first, but just work with it gently and swiftly.
 I’m not too meticulous about the shape, but feel free to make them longer, thinner, or more hollow as desired.

-Yogurt raita or my green chutney (pictured here is a must-try fig chutney from my friend Shahla’s blog) are an ideal accompaniment to these kabobs.
+Yogurt raita or my green chutney (or any other chutney) are ideal accompaniments to these kabobs.
 Its cool creaminess contrasts with the intense, meaty flavor of the beef.
 Naan, rice, and crunchy vegetables also go wonderfully with these.